phoenixkeiner/Laravel_Resume/README.md

 ```

 ## Setup
-PLease run the following comments locally in the Laravel Directory
+Please run the following commands locally in the cloned Laravel directory.

 ```
 - composer install --ignore-platform-reqs